SeaQL/sea-orm-tutorial/todo-app/book/src/utils.md

 `synching()` is used to show that the TODO list is being synced to the local SQLite database cache.

-`synching_to_server()`  is used to show that the TODO list is being synced to the remote PostgreSQL database using the TCP API built in the previous chapter.
+`synching_to_server()`  is used to show that the TODO list is being synced to the remote PostgreSQL database using the HTTP API built in the previous chapter.

 `loading()` is used to show that information about the user is being fetched from the remote PostgreSQL database.